 Experts are constantly changing food rules.
-I do not know what the nutrition information is for my recipes.
-However, I do know what works to keep my A1C out of the diabetic range, is to eat meals and snacks that aren’t made with enriched flour and contain less than 10 g of sugar.
+However, I found the best and easiest way to consistently keep my A1C out of the diabetic range, is to try to eat meals and snacks that aren’t made with enriched flour and contain less than 10g of sugar.
 I am not a registered dietitian, so make sure to check with your doctor before following any of my advice.

 To handle cravings and eating out, go to my TIPS page.
 To see what I eat, go to my RECIPES page.
 To get additional questions answered, go to my MORE INFO page.
 If you don’t find what you’re looking for, my email address is on my CONTACT page.
 Please check back often.
 I will add more information to this website as I continue attempting to live well with diabetes.